Kenin of US ousts No. 1 Barty to reach Australian Open final

 Recommended Video:

-Kenin did it by never flinching, even when she twice was a single point from losing each set of her Australian Open semifinal against Ash Barty before pulling out the 7-6 (6), 7-5 victory on a stiflingly hot Thursday.
+Those inside the sport know.
+But Kenin has been overshadowed by some of the many other American women making waves in recent years.

-“This really wasn't an easy one,” said the 14th-seeded Kenin, who never had been past the fourth round at a major tournament until now.
+“I mean, yeah, I know people haven't really paid attention much to me in the past.
+I had to establish myself, and I have,” Kenin said.
+“Of course, now I'm getting the attention, which I like it.
+Not going to lie.”

-Kenin, who was born in Russia and moved to Florida as a baby, burst onto the scene in 2019 by winning three singles titles and upsetting Serena Williams in the third round of the French Open.
+Kenin, who was born in Russia and moved to Florida as a baby, burst onto the scene in 2019 by winning three singles titles, upsetting Serena Williams in the third round at Roland Garros, and soaring from No. 52 to No. 12 in the rankings.

 She didn't face a seeded player in this tournament until Thursday, but did eliminate 15-year-old sensation Coco Gauff in the fourth round.